njericha/SedimentSourceAnalysis.jl/docs/src/index.md

 2. Add the package with `pkg> add https://github.com/njericha/Sediment-Source-Analysis.jl.git` (use `julia> ]` to get to the package manager)
 3. Resolve dependency issues with `pkg> resolve` and check it works with `pkg> precompile` (if you have an error with dependencies not downloading, try `pkg> instantiate`)
-3. Import with `using SedimentAnalysis`
+3. Import with `using SedimentSourceAnalysis`

 **OR**
 ### In Browser